 If you choose a plan that turns out to be a poor fit and then face a serious illness, you're not locked in permanently.
 Medicare has an annual Open Enrollment Period each fall where you can switch plans for the following year.

-Utah's SHIP program, run through the Aging and Disability Resource Centers, offers free, unbiased help reviewing your plan options.
+Ohio's SHIP program, run through the Ohio Senior Health Insurance Information Program, offers free, unbiased help reviewing your plan options.
 This is especially valuable if you're dealing with a new diagnosis and need to understand your coverage without sales pressure.

 For you, this means a wrong choice isn't a life sentence, but acting during the right enrollment window is critical, and getting help from a knowledgeable local agent before you're in a crisis makes everything easier.